Guide Article

 Requirements:

-- Credit scores: NCHFA program guides generally require two credit scores per borrower; the mid/low score is commonly expected to be about 640+ for most NCHFA products (manufactured‑home exceptions may require 660).
+• Credit scores: NCHFA program guides require at least two credit scores per borrower; the applicable mid/low score is commonly 640+ for most NCHFA products (manufactured‑home rules commonly require 660).
 Lenders may have overlays — confirm with your lender.
+See the NCHFA program guide linked below.

-- DTI: NCHFA product guides cap debt‑to‑income at 45% for NC Home Advantage and NC 1st products (compensating factors and specific AUS results may affect approvals).
+• DTI: NCHFA product guides cap debt‑to‑income at 45% for NC Home Advantage and NC 1st products (AUS results and compensating factors still matter).

 Down Payment Assistance (DPA) Options:

-NC 1st Home Advantage $15,000 DPA: A separate $15,000 option for eligible first‑time buyers, qualifying veterans, or buyers in targeted census tracts.
-This is a 15‑year deferred subordinate lien (0% interest, forgiven on a schedule); note that the $15,000 option cannot be combined with the NC Home Advantage 3% DPA.
+NC 1st Home Advantage $15,000 DPA: A $15,000 option for eligible first‑time buyers, qualifying veterans, or buyers in targeted census tracts.
+This is a deferred 15‑year subordinate lien (0% interest, forgiven on a schedule; IRS recapture rules apply).
+Note: the $15,000 option cannot be combined with the NC Home Advantage 3% DPA — lenders must follow NCHFA guidance.
 Details: NCHFA NC 1st Home Advantage Guide (PDF).

-Community Partners Loan Pool (CPLP): For qualifying low/moderate buyers, CPLP can provide more generous assistance (administered through partners) — often up to 25% of the sales price or up to $50,000 when paired with an NC Home Advantage mortgage (0% subordinate deferred loan).
-See NCHFA CPLP page for availability and partner contacts.
-CPLP details.
+Community Partners Loan Pool (CPLP): For qualifying low/moderate buyers, CPLP can provide larger assistance administered through local partners — often up to 25% of the sales price or up to $50,000 when paired with an NC Home Advantage mortgage (0% subordinate deferred loan).
+Availability is partner‑by‑partner.
+See CPLP details at NCHFA CPLP.

 North Carolina Heroes / Public‑Service Benefits: